uber/prototool/style/README.md

 - A **package version** is the last package sub-name that specifies the version, i.e. `v1`, `v1beta1`, or `v2`.

-Package sub-names should be short and descriptive, and can use abbreviations if necesary.
+Package sub-names should be short and descriptive, and can use abbreviations if necessary.
 Package sub-names should only include characters in the range `[a-z0-9]`, i.e always lowercase and with only letter and digit characters.
 If names get too long or have underscores, the generated stubs in certain languages are less than idiomatic.